 If you are able to donate your timeshare to a charity, you'll be able to take a charitable tax deduction on your taxes provided that you itemize your personal deductions on IRS Schedule A. The deduction is equal to the fair market value of the timeshare at the time of the gift, minus the amount of any depreciation deductions taken on the property (usually applicable only where the timeshare was rented out).

 If your timeshare is worth more than $5,000, you'll have to get it appraised, following IRS rules, which include the following:

 Not just anyone can conduct an IRS-approved appraisal.
 To satisfy the IRS, the appraisal must be done by a "qualified appraiser."
-There are many professional appraiser organizations whose websites you can use to help find a qualified appraiser.
-These include:
+There are many professional appraiser organizations that can help you find a qualified appraiser, including:

-For more on on criteria for qualified appraisals, see the Nolo article When Are Appraisals Required for Donations?
+For more on on criteria for qualified appraisals, see When Are Appraisals Required for Donations?

 You must give the charity a copy of the appraisal by the due date (including extensions) of the return on which you claim the deduction—usually not later than October 15 of the year after the donation was made.

 When you do your taxes for the year, you'll also have to file IRS Form 8238, Noncash Charitable Contributions, with your tax return for timeshares valued at over $5,000.
 This form requires input from the charity, the appraiser, and you.
 It must include a summary of the appraisal results and the appraiser must sign the form, declaring that he or she is a qualified appraiser.